lewiswatson55/SEM-Group19/BACKLOG.md

 - Population Query (world, continent, region, country, district, city)
 - Language Query for Chinese, English, Hindi, Spanish, and Arabic
 - Frontend/UI

+## Sprint Two:
+Sprint goal - Use cases/diagrams and zube set up, tasks defined as user stories and implemented in InteliJ.
+Create second release on GitHub.

+## Backlog
+- All the countries in the world organised by largest population to smallest.
+- All the countries in a continent organised by largest population to smallest.
+- All the cities in a continent organised by largest population organised by largest to smallest population.
+- -ALL the cities in a region organised by largest population to smallest.
+- All the cities in a country/district organised by largest population to smallest.
+- All the cities in the world organised by largest to smallest population.
+- All the countries in a region largest to smallest population.
+- Sprint board used
+- Use case diagrams